nyakowint/xsoverlay-keyboard-osc/README.md

   it does not use OSCQuery as of writing, so this is probably your issue)
 - Reset your OSC config?

-If this plugin's settings dont show up in the menu, it's likely:
+If this plugin's settings dont show up in the menu, or the pages are white/blank it's likely:

+- XSOverlay has updated enough to break the plugin (most likely)
+- You are using an outdated version of the plugin (check releases)
-- You are using a custom theme and it is conflicting somehow.
-As of writing this update is not fully out and i have no way of testing it lmao
+- You are using a custom theme and it is conflicting somehow. (this update isn't out tho)
-- Either your XSOverlay or Plugin are outdated
 - something else, bug me about it shrug

 If you need help or have concerns please create an discussion for help or issue for bugs.

 ## Manual install

+If the powershell script isn't working for you or you have other trouble, use these steps to install the plugin:

 1. [Follow the BepInEx install guide](https://docs.bepinex.dev/articles/user_guide/installation/index.html) into XSOverlay.